peytoncordero/DRI25/pandas.md

 - When reading in the CSV file, we also specified the encoding and delimiter.
 The delimiter specifies the character that separates or “delimits” the columns in our dataset.
 For CSV files, the delimiter is usually a comma but it can also be a tab.
 - UTF is “Unicode Transformation Format”, and ‘8’ means 8-bit values are used in the encoding.
 It is one of the most efficient and convenient encoding formats.
 In Python, strings are by default in utf-8 format which means each alphabet corresponds to a unique code point.
 Setting the encoding format ensures our strings are uniform.

----
 # Data exploration
-In the following section we will learn how to view the DataFrame in additiont to viewing smaller sections of it.
+In the following section we will learn how to view the DataFrame in addition to viewing smaller sections of it.

 ## Display the Dataframe